-Dr Whittaker is a lecturer in physics and teaches on modules directly related to the Physics with Astrophysics degree stream for first and second year undergraduate study.
-He also works in second year laboratories, and supervises a number of undergraduate projects.
-As part of his role he also acts as a first year tutor.
+Dr Whittaker is a senior lecturer in physics and teaches on modules directly related to the Physics with Astrophysics degree stream for undergraduate study.
+He also works in second year laboratories, and supervises undergraduate projects for BSc, MSci, MRes, and summer students.
+Dr Whittaker is also the admissions tutor for the Department of Physics

 He teaches on: